GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab1-guide/README.md

    If you see the above, you have successfully installed the courseware for our class.

 ##### 1.1.5	Stop processes
-    a.
-Stop the gs-agent process
+    Stop the gs-agent process:
+    1. ctrl+c
+    2. ./gs.sh host kill-agent

 #### 1.2	Wiki and API Doc Exercise

-##### 1.2.1 Validate internet connectivity by opening a browser and going to GigaSpace site:
+##### 1.2.1 Validate internet connectivity by opening a browser and going to GigaSpaces site:
         www.gigaspaces.com
 ##### 1.2.2 Click on support-> Documents